YosifElessawi/EasyGenerator-Assessment/README.md

 # EasyGenerator Assessment

-This is a full-stack application built with React 18 and NestJS 11.
+This is a full-stack application built with React and NestJS.
 It includes user authentication module.

 ## Tech Stack

-- **Frontend**: React 18 with TypeScript and TailwindCSS
+- **Frontend**: React with TypeScript and TailwindCSS
 - **Backend**: NestJS with TypeScript
 - **Database**: MongoDB
 - **Authentication**: JWT
 - **State Management**: Redux
 - **Testing**: Jest, Supertest

 ## Prerequisites